 When a judge has ordered you to participate in custody mediation, you and your spouse may either:

-Unless you've already decided to use a private mediator, you and your spouse will be required to attend an initial conference for the purpose of determining whether mediation would be appropriate in your case (more on that decision below).
+Unless you've already decided to use a private mediator, you and your spouse will be required to attend an initial conference to determine whether mediation would be appropriate in your case (more on that decision below).

 You may also request court-sponsored mediation of custody issues before or soon after you file for divorce in Arizona.
 (Ariz.
 Rules Fam.
 Law Proc., rule 68 (2022).)